Riley Greene Player Props: Tigers vs. Marlins

 Riley Greene At The Plate

-- Greene has 12 doubles, three triples, seven home runs and 25 walks while hitting .310.
+- Greene is hitting .309 with 12 doubles, three triples, seven home runs and 26 walks.

-- Greene has driven home a run in 19 games this season (28.4%), including more than one RBI in 6.0% of his games.
+- Greene has an RBI in 19 of 68 games this year, with multiple RBI in four of them.

-- He has scored in 33 games this season (49.3%), including multiple runs in six games.
+- He has scored in 33 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.